CloudUnder/lambda-edge-nice-urls/README.md

 ## Setup (in short)

-- Create a new Lambda function in the region us-east-1 (North Virginia).
+- Create a new Lambda function in the region us-east-1 (North Virginia) and a *Node.js 6.10* environment.
-- Adjust the function code [lambdaRewrite.js](./lambdaRewrite.js) and/or its config options as required and upload it to your Lambda function.
+- Adjust the function code [lambdaRewrite.js](./lambdaRewrite.js) and/or its config options as required and upload (or copy-paste) it to your Lambda function.
 - Publish the Lambda function as a new version.
 - Add trigger "CloudFront", associate with the CloudFront distribution and the distribution's cache behaviour of your choice (e.g. "*") and select "Origin Request" as CloudFront event.